The Victorian Freedom of Information Act 1982 gives you a right of access to documents held by VicForests.

 If you ask for documents about your personal affairs, we may ask you to provide proof of your identity.
 If you ask for documents on behalf of another person about their personal affairs we may ask you for a consent form signed by that person.

-We will give you a decision about your request as soon as possible, and no later than 45 days after it is received or after it is clarified.
+We will give you a decision about your request as soon as possible, and no later than 30 days after it is received or after it is clarified (subject to any extensions in accordance with the Act).

 If your request is not clear or is too general we may ask you to re-submit it so that it is clear or describes specific documents or a specific timeframe.

-If we decide not to release some or all of the documents you want, we will give you reasons and tell you how to appeal.
+If we decide not to release some or all of the documents you want, we will give you reasons and tell you your appeal/review rights.

 We may suggest that you send your application to another agency, or transfer your request as appropriate.